djjudas21/puppet-freeradius/README.md

 ## Limitations

-This module is targeted at FreeRADIUS 2.x running on CentOS 6.
-It has not been tested on other distributions, but might work.
+This module is targeted at FreeRADIUS 2.x running on CentOS 6 and FreeRADIUS 3.x running on CentOS 7.
+It has not been thoroughly tested on other distributions, but might work.
 Likely sticking points with other distros are the names of packages, services and file paths.

-This module has not been tested on FreeRADIUS 3.x and almost certainly won't work without modification.
-FreeRADIUS 3.x support in this module will come onto the roadmap at the same time that my employer decides to start looking FreeRADIUS 3.x.

 This module was written for use with Puppet 3.6 and 3.7, but should be quite agnostic to new versions of Puppet.